scala-steward/shipreq/Design/tla+/notes.md

 It's not enough to just stop when events have been flushed/drained, to really confirm our expected behaviour, add a test to ensure all users have the expected/correct content.
 I added a new invariant: `MCDone => AllUsersUpToDate`

+There is no need for this model to handle pub/sub potentially failing and msgs being lost.
+Here we can just assume it works correctly and if it needs verification of its own, it can be modelled separately.
+It's orthogonal.
+Relying on assumptions is common & beneficial.